 New Horizon is one of the top-rated Youtube channels in terms of guided meditation for kids.
 They upload content regularly and they include mindful practices for relaxing, falling asleep, or boosting energy.

 4. Bedtime – Guided Meditations for Children

 Michelle’s almost one-hour session is intended for listening right before bed, or while falling asleep.
-Her goal was to help children release the day and walk into the magnificent world of love, security, and happiness.
+Her goal is to help children release the day and walk into the magnificent world of love, security, and happiness.

 5. Guided Meditation for Gratitude

 Meditation with children is not focused on releasing stress, overcoming anxiety, and falling asleep easier.
 Tania Joy Antonio, who is the author of the Affirmation Station, has one goal – to open the door of gratitude for kids.
 She knows how important being grateful is.

 In this video, Tania and her guest, Hannah, are taking a trip through a grateful, colorful garden.
 The best time of the day to practice mindful gratitude is early in the morning or right before going to bed.

 Breethe created a mindful game intended for boosting focus and relaxing while imagining a magical butterfly’s body.
 This is a great video for times when your kid feels tense, restless, upset, or uncomfortable and for naps and bedtime.
 It can be done while sitting or laying down in a comfy position.